garrilla/compo/princples.md

 ###Unlimited depdendecies

-Compenent packages can be dependent on other packages or **Npm modules**
+Compenent packages can be dependent on unlmited number other packages or **Npm modules** for any numbers of tiers of dependence
-> this is potentially an area where the *princple of no conflict* could be of importance, for example a component could not be depndent on package that is style for bootstrap-3
+> this is potentially an area where the *princple of no conflict* could be of importance, for example a component could not be dependent on package that is styled for bootstrap-3 because this would conflict with the princple of framework agnostic

 ###Declared dependecies